Green Tease Reflections: Are we COPing?

 - People from differing backgrounds had highly contrasting ideas of what constituted effective ‘policy influence’ or ‘public engagement’.
 It was commented that this discussion alone could form a whole day event.

-- A number of participants said that they would like for there to be more spaces to discuss and develop the ideas that they came up with as part of the game and some felt that it was a shame not to have more time for this as part of the event.
+- A number of participants said that they would like for there to be more spaces to discuss and develop the ideas that they came up with as part of the game and that there should be more opportunities for this kind of discussion.

 The success trackers used by players to tell whether they were winning the game.
 Created by Matteo Menapace.